 Home office and remote working are common practices in these times, coming with many benefits, but also potential risks.
 All over the world, millions of employees access their company’s resources using their own devices, in an often unprotected environment.

-To limit the possibility of a security breach to minimum, proper measures need to be implemented.
+To limit the possibility of a security breach to a minimum, proper measures need to be implemented.
 Following the best industry tips, you’ll be able to limit the risk of any cybersecurity threat by a lot with little work.
 These tips can be used by both employees to secure their at-home offices, as well as by employers and managers for training purposes.

 But first, let’s take a look at some of the most common threats that come with working remotely.

-From reading and answering emails to attending video conferences, security risks are present on every step when working remotely.
+From reading and answering emails to attending video conferences, security risks are present at every step when working remotely.
 Not only is it difficult for the administrator to keep track of all the connected users and devices, but the fact that many personal devices and networks are simply not prepared for safe corporate use causes a range of security concerns.

 Each remote device presents a potential gateway for intruders to gain access to sensitive corporate information, the effects of which could be catastrophic.
 To avoid being a target of cyberattacks, take these steps to improve security with little effort:

 Antivirus software provides a range of functionality that prevents unauthorized access and malicious software from doing harm on both the user and company end.
-Security solutions aren’t the only ones to evolve - hackers use cutting edge software and techniques to steal sensitive files and gain access to confidential data, leading to billions in damages every year.
+Security solutions aren’t the only ones to evolve - hackers use cutting-edge software and techniques to steal sensitive files and gain access to confidential data, leading to billions in damages every year.

 Using a proper antivirus solution can make your device secure from a wide variety of cyberthreats, including malware, phishing attacks, spyware, DDoS attacks, and more.
 Quality antivirus software provided by reliable vendors doesn’t decrease performance and operates automatically, with minimal if any input required from the user.